cl-axon/shop2/README.md

 ##### Lisp

-* ``shop2.lisp``  The SHOP2 program; at the top of the program file is the SHOP2 license
+* ``shop2.lisp``  - The SHOP2 program; at the top of the program file
+                    is the SHOP2 license

+* ``shop2.asd`` - ASDF system definition for SHOP2 system.
+This is now
+                  the preferred means of loading shop2.
+Older methods have been moved into the ``old`` directory.

-* ``state-utils.lisp`` Additional source code for SHOP2.
-A first step in decomposing SHOP2 into mutliple files.
+* ``state-utils.lisp`` - Additional source code for SHOP2.
+A first step in
+                         decomposing SHOP2 into mutliple files.

-* ``install.lisp`` This script compiles shop2.lisp into a
+* ``old/install.lisp`` - This script compiles shop2.lisp into a
                          form that both loads and runs faster.
 It uses a function called "compile-file", which is available
                          in Allegro Lisp 6.0.
                          This file is largely obsolete now.
 You should probably be using ASDF to laod the system instead.

-* ``shop2.asd``   ASDF system definition for SHOP2 system.
-This is now the preferred means of loading shop2.
-Other methods will soon be deleted unless someone else is interested in maintaining them.

-* ``shop2.system`` MK-DEFSYSTEM system definition for SHOP2.
+* ``old/shop2.system`` - MK-DEFSYSTEM system definition for SHOP2.
 This
                          definition is less obsolete than INSTALL.LISP, but is also falling into bit rot and will no longer be maintained unless someone volunteers.

 ##### Java

-* ``java/ji4shop2/``   The Java interface for SHOP2.
+* ``java/ji4shop2/`` -  The Java interface for SHOP2.

 ##### ``docs``

-* ``shop2-<foo>.pdf``  The SHOP2 documentation (in Adobe Acrobat format)
+* ``shop2-<foo>.pdf`` -  The SHOP2 documentation (in Adobe Acrobat format)

-* ``shop2-<foo>.doc``  The SHOP2 documentation (in MS Word format)
+* ``shop2-<foo>.doc``  - The SHOP2 documentation (in MS Word format)

 ##### ``examples``